Student Spotlight: Stephanie N. Marcotte, Ed.D. in Transformative Leadership

 Like many adjunct professors around the country, I work multiple jobs.
 While I believe in the establishment of full-time benefited teaching opportunities, I have learned a lot from wearing many hats.
 Currently, I am an adjunct professor of ESL within a credit-bearing community college academic ESL program, a teacher-trainer, a union chapter president representing all faculty and professional staff, and now an interim part-time professional staff member within the nursing department at my community college.

 “Busy” doesn’t quite represent the many hours I spend working, teaching, preparing, and supporting others.
 All of these roles require me to take on different leadership positions, which include supporting the leadership development of others and being an active member of a community of leaders.
-While juggling all of this, I am enrolled in the Doctor of Education in Educational Leadership (Ed.D.) program at the University of New England.
+While juggling all of this, I am enrolled in the Doctor of Education in Transformative Leadership (Ed.D.) program at the University of New England.
 I am currently entering into the second semester of my second year of the program.

 How has your leadership developed throughout your time at UNE in the Ed.D Program?